 Dropbox is another cloud storage option that allows users to save files on your computer, then access them on your phone or mobile device.
 All files stored in Dropbox are synced automatically to all your devices.
 Drop box also allows you to easily share your files with friends and family with a simple link.
 Dropbox offers two different storage plans.
 The free plan starts with 2 GB of space, but can be expanded by referring friends and family to sign up for an account.

-Box is also another clout storage option that allows users to save and exchange files between computers and mobile devices.
+Box is also another cloud storage option that allows users to save and exchange files between computers and mobile devices.
 The free Box account allows users to store up to 10 GB of files with a maximum file size of 250 MB for an individual file.

 Planning and Time Management